 Venue: Cabinet Room, County Hall, Ruthin

-Members to declare any personal or prejudicial interests in any business to be conducted at this meeting. (copy enclosed)
+Members to declare any personal or prejudicial interests in any business to be conducted at this meeting. (copy attached)

 URGENT MATTERS AS AGREED BY THE CHAIR